digitalrebar/doc/deployment/install/quick.rst

 #.
 Save the used system's EXTERNAL IP address: ``export IPA=[CIDR]`` (`CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ is the IP address with the /## subnet included)

-   Note: For local installs use ``ip -4 addr`` to find the CIDR, or use the external IP given by your server provider.
+   Note: For local installs use ``ip -4 addr`` to find the CIDR, or use the external IP given by the server provider.

 #.
 Install Prereqs: ``sudo apt-get update && sudo apt-get install git python python-pymongo python-pycurl -y``
 #.
 Get the deployment code and test for pre-reqs